Are you looking for the best things to do in Abisko in winter? Keep reading – I have plenty of options to help you plan your trip!

 Nevertheless, Godisfabriken is a grocery store and a candy store.
 Swedes (and Scandinavians as a whole) do candy better than anywhere else in the world and you can fill up a bag of deliciousness and take it home with you for a rather affordable price.

 There is sour candy, licorice, chocolate, and everything in between.
-I was delighted to see so much Norwegian chocolate (I guess the border is right around the corner!) so I stocked up and will be taking a lot of it home with me to Germany.
+I was delighted to see so much Norwegian chocolate (I guess the border is right around the corner!) so I bought nearly as much as I could carry back home in my luggage.

 Anyway, yes, this grocery store is a hit and I felt it deserved a spot on this guide.